Arda3432/NoNPC-FiveM/README.md

 🚷 No NPCs / Traffic Script for FiveM

-This FiveM script removes all NPCs and vehicle traffic from your server to keep the map clean, immersive, and optimized.
+This FiveM script removes all NPCs and vehicle traffic from your server.

-Dieses Script entfernt alle NPCs und Fahrzeuge aus deinem Server, um die Spielwelt sauber, immersiv und performancefreundlich zu halten.
+Dieses Script entfernt alle NPCs und Fahrzeuge aus deinem Server.

 ---